 The trail system allows riders to experience the thrills of an ATV adventure and explore the wilderness in this region.
 Other users such as hikers, cyclists, horseback rider and berry pickers use this network of trails to enjoy the outdoors and participate in healthy and safe recreational activities.
-For more information about ATVing, contact the local and provincial ATV associations.
+For more information about ATVing, visit the local and provincial ATV associations.

 Prairie Shore Interpretive Trail